 Diffusers are often cheaper than most humidifiers.
-Thus, if you’re limited by your budget, or if you just love the aroma of essential oils in your room, you might rely on a diffuser.
+Thus, if your budget limits you or you love the aroma of essential oils in your room, you might rely on a diffuser.

 Differences Between Diffuser and Humidifier

-To answer your question, we first need to look at the subtle and the major differences between a diffuser and a humidifier.
+To answer your question, we first need to look at the subtle and significant differences between a diffuser and a humidifier.
 Both of these appliances are used to moisturize the air and raise the humidity in a particular area.
-However, they each have their own ways of doing it.
+However, they each have their ways of doing it.

 What is a Humidifier?